 Provide income credits for older, lower and middle-class Americans: The Republican plan proposes issuing advanceable refundable tax credits based on one’s age that would make coverage on the individual market more affordable.
 The credits would roughly range from $2,000 for people in their twenties to $4,000 for those in their early 60s.
 However, there would be an income cap as credits would phase out for individuals making over $75,000.

 Make health savings accounts and flexible spending accounts more attractive: The Republican proposals aim to raise annual contribution limits and flexible spending accounts, meaning that senior individuals and families could put away more annually to be used towards their health care at a later time.

 Changes sooner rather than later: Some republicans have proposed expediting changes that are not proposed to take place until 2018 or later to being implemented in 2017.
 However, this would be contingent on a measure passing through the three branches of government.

-With seniors younger seniors (those in their 50’s and 60’s) paying more for premiums, but also potentially putting more away for future use, this will likely impact the long-term post-acute care (LPTAC) in coming years- especially as Americans are living longer and longer than ever before.
+With seniors younger seniors (those in their 50’s and 60’s) paying more for premiums, but also potentially putting more away for future use, this will likely impact the long-term post-acute care (LTPAC) in coming years- especially as Americans are living longer and longer than ever before.